SaasyKumar/quiz_app/README.md

 - a create quiz page
 - a toggle and timer component
 - Actually working one will start using this and build more on it
+- show right answer when you select wrong answer

 # Do